Anna Nicole Smith

-Anna Nicole Smith (born Vickie Lynn Hogan; November 28, 1967 – February 8, 2007) was an American model, actress, and television personality.
+Vickie Lynn Marshall (née Hogan; November 28, 1967 – February 8, 2007), known professionally as Anna Nicole Smith, was an American model, actress and television personality.
 Smith started her career as a Playboy magazine centerfold in May 1992 and won the title of 1993 Playmate of the Year.
-She later modeled for fashion companies, including Guess, H&M, and Heatherette.
+She later modeled for fashion companies, including Guess, H&M, Lane Bryant and Heatherette.

-Smith dropped out of high school in 1984, married in 1985 and divorced in 1993.
-In 1994, her highly publicized second marriage to 89-year-old billionaire J. Howard Marshall resulted in speculation that she married him for his money, which she denied.
+Smith dropped out of high school in 1984, married in 1985, and divorced in 1993.
+In 1994, her highly publicized second marriage to 89-year-old billionaire J. Howard Marshall resulted in speculation that she was a gold digger, which she denied.
 Following Marshall's death in 1995, Smith began a lengthy legal battle over a share of his estate.
 Her cases reached the Supreme Court of the United States: Marshall v.
 Marshall on a question of federal jurisdiction and Stern v.
 Marshall on a question of bankruptcy court authority.
-Smith died in February 2007 in Hollywood, Florida, of a combined drug intoxication.
+Smith died on February 8, 2007, in Hollywood, Florida, of a combined drug intoxication.

 Early life

-Anna Nicole Smith was born Vickie Lynn Hogan on November 28, 1967, in Houston, Texas, the only daughter of Virgie (née Tabers) Arthur (1951–2018) and Donald Hogan (1947–2009).
+Smith was born Vickie Lynn Hogan on November 28, 1967, in Houston, Texas, the only daughter of Virgie Tabers Arthur (1951–2018) and Donald Eugene Hogan (1947–2009).
+Smith attended Mexia High School, in Mexia, Texas, transferring there from a Houston school.
 She had five half-siblings on her father's side.
-Smith was primarily raised by her mother and her aunt.
-She attended Durkee Elementary School and Aldine High School in Houston.
-When she was in the ninth grade, she was sent to live with her maternal aunt in Mexia, Texas.
-At Mexia High School, Smith failed her freshman year and dropped out of school during her sophomore year.
+Smith was primarily raised by her mother and her family in Mexia.

 Career

-Smith was featured on the cover for the March 1992 issue of the Playboy magazine as Vickie Smith.
-She appeared as the Playboy Playmate of the Month in a pictorial shot by Stephen Wayda for the May 1992 issue.
+Modeling

+Smith started her career as a Playboy magazine centerfold in May 1992 and won the title of 1993 Playmate of the Year.

-Smith secured a contract to replace supermodel Claudia Schiffer in a Guess jeans ad campaign featuring a series of sultry black-and-white photographs.
+Smith secured a contract to replace supermodel Claudia Schiffer in a Guess Jeans advertisement campaign featuring a series of sultry black-and-white photographs.
 During the Guess campaign, she took on the stage name "Anna Nicole".
-Guess photographers noticed Smith bore a striking resemblance to bombshell Jayne Mansfield and showcased her in several Mansfield-inspired photo sessions.
+Guess photographers noticed Smith bore a striking resemblance to Jayne Mansfield and showcased her in several Mansfield-inspired photo sessions.
 In 1993, she modeled for the Swedish clothing company H&M, which led to her picture being displayed on large billboards in Sweden and Norway.
-Smith was featured on the cover of Marie Claire, shot by Peter Lindbergh in October 1993, and in GQ magazine earlier that year.
+Smith was featured on the cover of Marie Claire, shot by Peter Lindbergh in October 1993, and in GQ magazine.
+In 2004 she modelled for Heatherette.

-A photograph of Smith was used by New York magazine on the cover of its August 22, 1994, issue titled White Trash Nation.
-In the photo, she appears sitting in a short skirt with cowboy boots as she eats chips.
-In October 1994, Smith initiated a $5 million lawsuit against the magazine, claiming that she did not authorize the use of her photo, and that the article damaged her reputation.
-The lawsuit was reported to be settled.